We are the gold standard for protecting your now and your future.

 - If the non-custodial parent does not enter into a written agreement, a petition must be filed by the custodial parent.
 A court order will be entered, either granting or denying permission for the relocation of the child.

-The astute legal professionals at Winthrop Law Offices, P.A., understand your desire to be involved in your child’s life and will fight to ensure you obtain the custody (timesharing) arrangement you desire.
+The astute legal professionals at Winthrop Law Offices understand your desire to be involved in your child’s life and will fight to ensure you obtain the custody (timesharing) arrangement you desire.
 We are well-versed in Florida custody, visitation, and child support law and will advocate for your rights.
-Contact our firm to schedule an initial, no-cost consultation with one of our Florida child custody attorneys.